7Ji/7ji.github.io/docs/_posts/networking/2024-06-14-complex-wireguard-setup-made-easy.md

 ## With wireguard-deployer

-For my sanity I decided to write a config and key generator that yields easily deployable config tarballs, the project in mostly written during the Dragon Boat Festival, and it's open sourced [on GitHub](https://github.com/7Ji/wireguard-deployer)
+For my sanity I decided to write a config and key generator that yields easily deployable config tarballs, the project is mostly written during the Dragon Boat Festival, and it's open sourced [on GitHub](https://github.com/7Ji/wireguard-deployer)

 I can desribe my setup in a single .yaml file like the following:
 ```yaml